Jim-Holmstroem/jim-holmstroem.github.io/_posts/2014-10-03-python-type-definition-proposal.markdown

 categories: python
 ---

-[WIP]

-A proposal for Python type definition inspired by Haskell.
+A proposal for Python type definition inspired by Haskells algebraic data types.
+To use the representative power of algebra to define types in Python.

+It's not claiming to be able to represent any composed type (yet), but that is not the main goal of it.

 Usage
 -----

-Inline to aid the comming-back-next-month scenario
+Inline to aid the coming-back-next-month scenario

 ~~~ python
 books = map(get_address_book, people)  # :: [{name :: str: number :: str}]
 alternative_books = map(get_address_book, people)  # :: [{str: str}]
 ~~~

-A deeper understanding of the datatype for the arguments and returned value
+A deeper understanding of the datatype for the arguments and returned value from the documentation.

 ~~~ python
 def foo(books):